-H-4 dependents of temporary workers (H-1B) are not permitted to accept employment of any kind.1 This includes unpaid employment and self-funded research.
+H-4 dependents of temporary workers (H-1B) are not permitted to accept employment of any kind.
+This includes unpaid employment and self-funded research.
 J-2 dependents of exchange visitors (J-1) are permitted to work after they have obtained an employment authorization document from the USCIS.
 Applications for employment authorization (Form I-765) are available on the USCIS website at www.uscis.gov.
-The J-2 dependent cannot apply for work authorization until after arrival in the United States.